trptcolin/toga/README.md

     (with-client ["localhost" 9160 "TestKeyspace"]
       (get-record "People" "colin"))

-Cassandra doesn't have a strict notion of a record (that I'm aware of), but here we just mean a map, where columns are represented as map entries.
+Cassandra doesn't use the terminology "record" (that I'm aware of), but here we just mean a map, where columns are represented as map entries.
 So, given the previous statements taken as a group, the last statement would return:

     {"full_name" "Colin Jones", "company" "8th Light"}